databricks/setup-cli/README.md

 * We may terminate the preview or your access at any time;
 * Non-public information about the preview (including the fact that there is a preview for the feature/product itself) is confidential;

 Also - should we decide to release it, we'd love for you to be a reference if you find it useful - please let us know if you'd be willing to do so.
+You can contact us at dabs-preview@databricks.com.